lawrenceevalyn/THE-DISS/README.md

 ## March 31, 2017

-Thinking about how ESCT encourages us to see the decade as a network of publishers -- can a given publisher (e.g. Cadell) be taken to represent a "mainstream" set of perspectives, such that that publisher's shifting decisions about what to publish constitute changes in the "mainstream"?
+Thinking about how ESTC encourages us to see the decade as a network of publishers -- can a given publisher (e.g. Cadell) be taken to represent a "mainstream" set of perspectives, such that that publisher's shifting decisions about what to publish constitute changes in the "mainstream"?
 Vs a radical publishers (like whoever took Desmond)?

 This would be one way for information about publishers to inflect our understanding of individual works -- provides a way to assess the marginality / centrality of the ideas within the Overton Window.